• Skip to primary navigation

 COMMUNITY COLLABORATIONS

 NRCA collaborates with other local organizations: For example, NRCA works with Westchester Alliance of Black Educators (WABSE ) to co-sponsor a Black History Month celebration at New Rochelle High School every February.
 NRCA has also worked with the New Rochelle Fund for Educational Excellence to host bi-annual visits from Oxford University’s a cappella group Out of the Blue, co-sponsoring a public performance as well as a school visit.
 NRCA also collaborates frequently with the New Rochelle Opera, Songcatchers, and Tutti Bravi , which presents new and original works by local writers (most recently a staged reading of a new play, “Little Rock of the North,” in 2019.)
-In addition NRCA also acts as the fiscal agent for projects like the Doctorow Legacy Initiative, which is creating a permanent memorial to the writer E.L.
-Doctorow.
+In addition NRCA also acts as the fiscal agent for projects like the Doctorow Legacy Initiative, which is created a permanent memorial to the writer E.L.
+Doctorow in October 2023.

 ARTSFEST